-- Thanks to peer-to-peer tutoring in math and reading, school children have been able to improve their academic performance.
+- Schoolchildren benefited from our peer-to-peer tutoring programs in math and reading which helped them improve their academic performance.

 - Children are regularly using reading rooms at community centers that are staffed by local volunteers whom we trained to help boys and girls improve their literacy skills.

 Children and families are growing spiritually, local churches are strengthened to demonstrate Christ's love in practical ways, and people are living at peace with their neighbors.